 What You Need

 - Sage or other sacred plants listed above.
-Sage represents the earth element and when burned, the smoke from it represents the air.
+Sage represents the earth element and when burning sage, the smoke from it represents the air.

 - Abalone shell.
 This is meant to hold and burn the plants.
 The shell represents the water element.